THIS KIT WORKS ON ALL FORD 5r110 TRANSMISSIONS AND FORD 6 SPEED MANUAL TRANSMISSIONS

 FREQUENTLY ASKED QUESTIONS:

-Question: I noticed I already have to be what looks like an external filter on the frame towards the front of the truck?
+Question: I noticed I already have, what looks like an external filter, on the frame towards the front of the truck?
 Is this the same thing and can I run both?
 Should I run yours as well?

 Question: Will the installation of the DIESELSITE External Transmission Filter Kit cause any increase in flow restriction or loss of flow volume to the return into the transmission?

 Answer: No. We built this unit with flow ratings specifically in mind.
 We tested them with clean and dirty filters and there was still more than the required flow specified by Ford.
 The required amount is 32 oz. in 15 seconds.
 Our filter unit flowed over 32 oz. in less than 10 seconds - even with TWO Tru-Cool aftermarket transmission coolers installed inline.
-In full bypass mode(filter is completely plugged) your overdrive light will flash to warn you of high output pressure.
-We have only seen this happen from torque converter failures that filled the filter with debris.
-At this point a simple spin on filter change will allow your light will go out after a few minutes.
 Even fully plugged, our kit will allow full fluid flow.
 You will never be without returning fluid to the transmission.